dippines/Spacex_Style_Boostback_and_Landing/README.md

-I highly recommend using Visual studio code to read the code, it's better to understand.
+I highly recommend using Visual studio code for reading.
-You can credit me if you use the code but i don't really care.
+You can credit me if you use the code but I don't really care.

 MZ code is the mechazilla one, need to be launched on the tower computer.